Do you want to know how to make skin color for your paintings?

 All of these skin tones were mixed with varying amounts of the three colors.
 Even the lighter tones are a mixture of red and yellow with either a little blue or a mixed green to tone down their intensity.

 Let's do the hair first to frame the face.
-With the hair done we can turn our attention to the skin and how to make skin color.
+With the hair done we can turn our attention to the skin and how to mix skin color.

 You may have noticed a variation of light and dark values in the underpainting.
 That's because I was deciding which way to paint the hair.